Habeeb556/AgeApp/README.md

 # AgeApp

-Simple app calculates your age, FCI task 2
+Simple android app calculates your age from the date of your birthday, OS Task 2.

+**Under the supervision of:** Nawal Shaltout, Teaching Assistant, Department of Computer Science, Faculty of Computers and Information - Mansoura University